FOREX-Kiwi rattled by central bank warning, dollar steadies

 The U.S. central bank’s new chief is widely expected to hammer home its dovish position at her congressional hearings on Wednesday and Thursday, even after last Friday’s upbeat U.S. payrolls report.

-That, along with flows of capital into European capital markets and the European Central Bank’s inability to take more concrete action to weaken the euro, has left this year’s predictions for a stronger dollar looking exposed.
+That, along with flows of capital into euro zone capital markets, has left this year’s calls for a stronger dollar looking exposed.

-“It now seems quite likely that we could see a test of $1.40 (per euro) very soon, especially if we break the strong resistance level at 1.3967 - the 2014 high,” Danske Bank analysts said in a morning note.
-“The Yellen speech or inaction from the ECB (at a policy meeting) tomorrow could be potential triggers.”
+Against the yen, the U.S. currency fell another 0.2 percent to a three-week low of 101.43 yen.
+The crisis in the Ukraine added to the traditional safe-haven appeal of the Japanese unit as Tokyo markets reopened after being closed on Monday and Tuesday for the Golden Week holiday.

+A somewhat downbeat Markit/HSBC services Purchasing Managers’ Index (PMI) for China also weighed on investors’ appetite for risk.
+Expansion in China’s services industry slowed slightly in April, with employment growth slipping to a seven-month low.